 2. RPost has requested all end users update their service operations since May 2017 to the latest versions.
 Other than those customers that have not updated their service operations since May 2017, or have requested service processing to be in the United States, all RPost service messages for service operations are processed in secure data centre servers housed in the European Union, with facility operations providing high levels of data security.

-3. RPost does not collect personal data.
+3. RPost does not collect personal data for service operations other than as noted below.
 The data that RPost systems may store for limited periods of time are related to processing of messages and their content according to the service features requested by the sender or sender organization, and data associated with the customer entity and customer administrator, as well as the email addresses associated with messages the sender opts to have processed with RPost services.

-4. Provisioning Service.
-When provisioning service for end users, the customer, RPost staff or reseller administrators may enter information related to the customer in the RPost service provisioning system, which may include data associated with the customer entity and customer administrator, as well as the email addresses associated with messages the sender opts to have processed with RPost services.
+1. Provisioning Service.
+When provisioning service for end users, the customer, RPost staff or reseller administrators may enter information related to the customer in the RPost service provisioning system, which may include data associated with the customer entity and customer administrator, as well as the name and email addresses associated with sender of messages and email addresses associated with messages the sender opts to have processed with RPost services.

-6. When a Customer uses any of RPost’s Services, RPost may collect the following data:
+III.
+When a Customer uses any of RPost’s Services, RPost may collect the following data

 a.
 Name and addresses of the Customer and its administrator

 b.
 Name and email address of the Sender;